BranikSWG/orm/1.x/query-builder.md

 ## Building queries

-A more in depth documentation about query building can be found on the *Query building* section of the [Opis Database] library.
+A more complete documentation about query building can be found by reading the *Query builder* chapter of the [Opis Database] library.

 ### Filter